larryknaebelobsidian/kingdom/Proposition 41. The Kingdom was not established under John’s ministry..md

 tags:
   - toc
 ---
+# Proposition 41.
+The Kingdom was not established under John’s ministry.

 >It could not be, because *no restored Theocracy*, such as the prophets predicted, the covenant demanded, and he preached, followed.
 This is seen by *the failure* of John’s mission, which was designed to prepare, if possible, consistently with moral freedom, the nation for the Kingdom.
 >p.
 262 Vol. 1 Prop.
 41